DAAD Graduate School Scholarship Programme (GSSP)

 Application requirements:

-• At the time when DAAD receives the nomination letter, applicants should not have graduated any longer than six years before the time of nomination.
+• At the time when the DAAD receives the nomination letter, applicants should not have graduated any longer than six years before the time of nomination.

 • At the starting date of the scholarship/preparatory German course (optional), applicants must have completed their studies with a master's degree or equivalent.

-Step-1: Application documents (until December 15th 2024)
+Step-1: Application documents (until December 20th 2025)

 • A curriculum vitae, a motivation letter, a copy of diplomas and transcript of records (BSc. & MSc.), and 2 letters of recommendation;